 Ironlak Sugar Acrylic Spray Paint (Artist/Mural Paint) – This is a healthier acrylic spray paint that is a hybrid of water and alcohol that’s made from sugar cane.
 It’s low-VOC and low in odor (it has an alcohol odor but that will flash off very fast).
 It is a matte look paint.
 This Spray paint was last produced in 2019.
 There is still stock left in 2021-2022 at the Australian Store and stores around the world, but that will be the last of this spray paint.
 Uses: Art, graffiti/wall murals, crafts, stencils, home decor projects.

-There are two ways to approach solvent-based spray paints if you want to avoid VOCs.
+There are two ways to approach solvent-based spray paints if you want to lower your VOC exposure.
 You can look at the options that have either safer solvents or faster drying solvents, or follow the guidelines below on setting aside the item for the full curing/offgassing time.

-Be sure to up your PPE here to the full recommendations and only spray these outside.
+Be sure to up your Personal Protective Equipment (PPE) here to the full recommendations and only spray these outside.

 I personally would not feel comfortable with children spraying these themselves, but they can be safe for furniture and decor items intended for kids’ rooms once fully cured and offgassed.